EONRaider/Packet-Sniffer/README.md

 ### Other Systems

-This project is dependent on `PF_PACKET`, a stateful packet filter not found on Windows or macOS X. For demonstration purposes you can try out this package in a Docker container.
-Although it will not have full access to localhost on your machine, you can still sniff on the Docker subnet, and at least get the module running.
+This project is dependent on `PF_PACKET` - a stateful packet filter not found on Windows or macOS X. For demonstration purposes, you can try out this package in a Docker container.
+Although it will not have full access to localhost on your machine, you can still sniff on the Docker subnet and at least get the module running.

 Use this command to build and run from the project directory: